InactiveGaming13/Plex-RPC/README.md

 3. Install the requirements with `pip install -r requirements.txt` in the `Plex-RPC/main` directory.
 4. Configure PMS to send Webhooks to `http://127.0.0.1:8080` as this is the default address the app listens on (or change it to your preference).
 5. Configure the `config.json` file with your Discord Application ID and last.fm API key (if using the last.fm album covers).
-6. Run the app with `python main.py`, ENSURE THAT DISCORD IS RUNNING FIRST (The app will not break, but will throw an error and connect to discord).
+6. Run the app with `python main.py`, ENSURE THAT DISCORD IS RUNNING FIRST.
 7. Start listening to something on Plex and the status should be displayed on Discord.

 ### Running on a different machine as Discord (e.g. a server running PMS)